relativitydev/relativity-trace-documentation/docs/user_documentation.md

    1. Fill in preferred Workspace Destination Folder

-   2. Import Source: Select the Load File Template in the “LoadFileTemplates” Folder that matches the Data Source type that will use this Integration Point Profile (example: Microsoft Exchange data source):
+   2. Import Source: Select the Load File Template in the `LoadFileTemplates` Folder that matches the Data Source type that will use this Integration Point Profile (example: Microsoft Exchange data source):

        ![](media/f13604a6dda3fdda62e890f80b332b1e.png)

-   3. Change the Newline character to (ASCII: 010)
+   3. Change the Newline character to (`ASCII: 010`)

-   4. Keep all other settings as default and press “Next”
+   4. Keep all other settings as default and press `Next`

 5. On Page 3, map all the fields you need from the Load File Template to your Workspace fields and configure Settings.